maros/Zway-ConditionSwitch/README.md

 Switches multiple switches and scenes based on various conditions such as time, day of week, presence and sensor values.
 Multiple conditions can be combined using boolean junctions AND and OR.
+Conditions work in both directions and turn the controlled devices/scenes on and off.

 If the conditions apply multiple switches and scenes can be either turned on or off.
+Once the conditions do not apply anymore the opposite action (off or on) will be performed.
 If no switched devices are configured, this module will create a basic binary sensor that indicates the state of the condition.

 # Configuration